 An official website of the United States government

 The Bureau of Labor Statistics develops the National Employment Matrix as part of its ongoing Employment Projections program, and it presents employment for approximately 300 detailed industries and 800 detailed occupations.
-Data from the matrix underlie the data on this website and the information on occupational employment growth presented in the Occupational Outlook Handbook.
+Data from the Matrix underlie the data on this website and the occupational employment information presented in the Occupational Outlook Handbook.

 The occupational structure of the National Employment Matrix is based on the structure used by the OEWS program, which is using a classification system based on the 2018 Standard Occupational Classification (SOC) system.